Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 In short, because of the 70-20-10 model of learning, where 70% of learning comes from on-the-job experiences and challenges, 20% comes from other people, and only 10% comes from courses and formal training.

-Organization’s that aren’t enabling their leaders to learn on-the-job won’t be able to effectively develop both their existing leaders and their leaders of the future.
+Organization’s that aren’t enabling their leaders to put the skills, competencies and knowledge they learn into practice, and continue learning on-the-job, won’t be able to effectively develop both their existing leaders and their leaders of the future.

 Leadership development: On-the-job vs formal classroom-based training